 - taking someone else's pets.

 When determining the price of allegedly stolen property in a larceny case, the court shall attribute to it the highest value by any reasonable standard.
-If the value of the property is $650 or more, then the suspect may face charges of grand larceny in Nevada, which is a felony.
+If the value of the property is $650 or more, then the suspect may face the more serious charges of grand larceny in Nevada.

 Relation to Burglary